nesi/hpc_training/_lessons/005-slurm.md

 ```
 module load slurm
 ```
-You could add this line to your `.profile` if you don't want to load the module on every login.
+You could add this line to your `.profile` if you don't want to load the module on every login, though we do plan to remove the need to do this step at all.

 ## Submitting a job

-Slurm works like any other scheduler - you can submit jobs to a queue, and Slurm will run them for you when the resources that you requested become available.
+Slurm works like any other scheduler - you can submit jobs to the queue, and Slurm will run them for you when the resources that you requested become available.
 Jobs are usually defined using a job script, although you can also submit jobs without a script, directly from the command line:

 ```
 sbatch -A <project_code> -t 10 --wrap "echo hello world"